Defensive mistakes continue to derail Kerala Blasters' play-off bid | Goal.com

 But a complacent Goa switched off at half-time and credit must be given to Kerala for taking the game to them.
 Messi and Ogbeche made a real nuisance of themselves, with Seityasen Singh also threatening from the wings.

-They got two deserved goals and should've had a third if Sahal Abdul Samad, once again appearing as a substitute, flashed a shot wide after foxing Fall with some neat footwork.
+They got two deserved goals and should've had a third when Sahal Abdul Samad, once again appearing as a substitute, flashed a shot wide after foxing Fall with some neat footwork.

 But as has been the case lately, Kerala's lack of organisation at the back hurt them at a crucial time.
 Despite Kerala dominating the second half, Goa did have their chances on their break and finally took one seven minutes from time.
 Not only was Jahouh not closed down, the defenders did not keep track of Boumous' run in between them to turn in the chipped ball.

 Watching this Kerala Blasters team, one always feels that they are capable of finding goals when they desperately need one.
-But they are equally capable of conceding goals when they desperately do not want to.
+But they are also equally capable of conceding goals when they desperately do not want to.
 That has been their season so far.
+Of course, frequent injuries to defenders and a lack of stability in midfield has not helped them.

 Goa, on the other hand, pull two points clear on the race for the top spot with which comes the AFC Champions League spot.
 But they need to find a remedy to their tendency of switching off during phases.